CasualX/chipgame/notes/2025-11-19-trap-semantics.md

 [x] Blocks can be moved off traps once their button is pressed once.\

 It all seems to work but is hacked together, Ideally the trap code should run independently of the other terrain interaction code.

+[ ] Refactor trap logic so released entities are never trapped.\
+[ ] Fix replays broken by this change.\